batter/s3_cors_fileupload/README.md

-# s3-cors-fileupload
+# s3_cors_fileupload

-A gem to allow for uploading of files to AWS-S3 via CORS using the jQuery-File-Upload for Rails
+A gem to allow for uploading of files to directly AWS-S3 via CORS via the [jQuery-File-Upload javascript](http://blueimp.github.com/jQuery-File-Upload/) for Rails 3.1 and greater.

-## Contributing to s3-cors-fileupload
+## Contributing to s3_cors_fileupload

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.